Get your estate plan in order with these seven steps.

 Estate planning covers two main issues: what happens to your things after your death, and what kind of care you want to receive should you become unable to take care of yourself or manage your own affairs.

 The way you address these issues is with an estate plan.
 Your estate plan is a collection of documents with your wishes and instructions for the management of your estate before and after your death.
 Your estate is simply everything you own at the time of your death.
-You can get started on your estate plan by downloading the Policygenius app and creating a will, a trust, or both.
+You can get started on your estate plan by using Policygenius and creating a will, a trust, or both.

 It can be daunting to plan for your own death and it's easy to ignore when you're young.
 However, having a strong plan in place will make things a lot easier down the line for your future heirs by ensuring they receive the assets you intended for them.
 An estate plan can also prevent loved ones from having to make difficult decisions while they're grieving and an elongated probate process.